 The U.S. and European Union (EU) debt crisis are essentially the same event.
 Banks leveraged toxic assets (mortgages) 40 to1, which made banks insolvent as house prices declined.
 This Forbes article refutes the notion that government forced lenders to give loans to unqualified borrowers.
-Most of the NINJA (no income, job, asset) loans were made voluntarily.
-And Wall Street banks were buying loans on the secondary market, not lending to homeowners.
-Forbes cites excessive leverage as one cause of the crisis:
+In the following excerpt, Forbes cites excessive leverage as one cause of the crisis.

 “The SEC loosened capital requirements: In 2004, the Securities and Exchange Commission changed the leverage rules for just five Wall Street banks.
 This exemption replaced the 1977 net capitalization rule’s 12-to-1 leverage limit.